great-expectations/great_expectations/docs/deployment_patterns/how_to_use_gx_with_aws/how_to_use_gx_with_aws_using_athena.md

 <!-- 4.2 Build and view Data Docs -->
 import BuildAndViewDataDocs from '@site/docs/deployment_patterns/how_to_use_gx_with_aws/components/_data_docs_build_and_view.md'

 Great Expectations can work within many frameworks.
 In this guide you will be shown a workflow for using Great Expectations with AWS and cloud storage.
 You will configure a local Great Expectations project to store Expectations, Validation Results, and Data Docs in Amazon S3 buckets.
-You will further configure Great Expectations to use Pandas and access data stored in another Amazon S3 bucket.
+You will further configure Great Expectations to access data stored in an Athena database.

 This guide will demonstrate each of the steps necessary to go from installing a new instance of Great Expectations to Validating your data for the first time and viewing your Validation Results as Data Docs.